-Our goal is to develop standard reference materials and quantitative, reproducible, measurement methods and protocols for scanning probe microscopes, to enable accurate dimensional, force, and material property measurements at the nanoscale.
-For example, our approach will allow force measurements in atomic force microscopes to be both precise and accurate.
+This project is tasked with enabling accurate nanomechanical property measurements on materials.
+Our goal is to develop standard reference materials and quantitative, reproducible, measurement methods and protocols for atomic force microscopes, to enable accurate dimensional, force, and material property measurements at the nanoscale.

 Impact and Customers: